javatlacati/swiplwebtut/webspanish.md

         http_server(http_dispatch, [port(Port)]).
 ----

-Jan writes about 'three ways' to run the server.
+Jan writes about 'three ways' to run el servidor.

-+inetd+, a unix daemon that handles the outer network interface, requires starting the prolog server separately for each invocation, and isn't really an option for serious work.
++inetd+, a unix daemon that handles the outer network interface, requires starting the prolog server separately para cada invocation, and isn't really an option for serious work.

 The XPCE based server receives XPCE events for incoming requests.
 It's not multithreaded, and it's only advantage is that debugging is slightly easier in a single threaded enviornment.